Hoikas/UruManifest/README.md

 ages, clients, patchers, and redistributable installers.

 **NOTE**: UruManifest is currently unable to automate detection of client executables, libraries, and redistributables.
-Therefore, it is required to create gather packages for these items for them to be included in the generated file server.
+Therefore, it is required to use the GitHub Actions integration described below or manually create gather packages for your client builds.

 UruManifest supports additional sections in and assigns additional meaning to the gather control JSON file:
 - `external`